gmdaoeth/artist-info/README.md

   - an event containing the storage address will be emitted during the transaction

 ### Code verification

-_This step has do be done by the artist._

 Please double-check and make sure that the stored code matches the one used for rendering the tokens.